 5. Bhaja Caves

-The beautiful Bagh Caves (Maharashtra) also contain ancient paintings.
-Cave 12 - the large shrine - contains paintings of Buddha, which are made after 4th century AD.
+The beautiful Bhaja Caves (Maharashtra) also contain ancient paintings.
+Cave 12 - the large shrine - contains paintings of Buddha, which are made after the 4th century AD.

 The main value of Bhimbetka rock shelters (Madhya Pradesh) most certainly are not medieval and ancient paintings.
 More than 500 caves contain a lot more ancient artwork here - up to 15,000 years old paintings and even more than 290,000 years old petroglyphs.